HzFu/RegularSP_tmm2014/README.txt

 This code is a primitive MATLAB code, which is simpler than that we used in the paper.
 If you find any bugs, please contact Huazhu Fu (huazhufu@gmail.com).

+Note: this code needs Bioinformatics Toolbox of MATLAB for 'graphshortestpath' function.